2.6 Field Mindset, Exam Habits, and Second Trials

 Key Takeaways

-• A good field mindset is calm, methodical, source-driven, and focused on representative samples and reliable records.
+• A sound field mindset is calm, methodical, source-driven, and focused on representative samples and reliable records rather than making concrete look good or bad.

-• ACI policy allows a second trial for a failed performance method, but the second trial must be the entire method from the beginning.
+• ACI policy allows a second trial for a failed performance method, but the second trial must repeat the entire method from the beginning.

-• The examiner may not stop a trial when an error occurs, so candidates need self-monitoring habits.
+• The examiner may not stop a trial when an error occurs, so candidates must self-monitor and finish the full procedure.

 Think Like a Field Technician Under Observation